 SDCM defines the tolerance in the color temperature with a number.
 The lower the number, the smaller the tolerance with respect to the XY color space.
 SDCM can also avoid that the human eye potentially can detect any variations in the white color of light from a given light source.

 In offices and corridors, we typically use 4-7 SDCM.
-In such places, we may see a difference in the white light source color if light is falling on a white wall.
+In such places, we may see a difference in the white light source color if the light is falling on a white wall.
 In large rooms, the difference is very hard to see.
 Lamps placed near a white wall require 2-3 SDCM.
 A wall washing requires around 2 SDCM.
-Selecting 2-3 SDCM or even 2 SDCM can easily cause increase in expenses on final fixture.
+Selecting 2-3 SDCM or even 2 SDCM can easily cause an increase in expenses on the final fixture.
 Figure 1 shows how different steps are used at different color temperatures.
 SDCM should always be written in a description of a lighting fixture.

 Figure 1 shows that it is important to look at MacAdam Color Steps.
 Here are the different ellipses from different color temperatures.
 The eclipse becomes smaller as we move down the color temperature.

 Just like the color stability of an LED, there are various other standards that one needs to be aware of before using LED.
 The standard IESNA LM 80 and IESNA LM 79 illustrate lumen degradation or weakening and flux skills over time.
 In other words, here is an example of how much light is sent out of the light source for a given period of time.
 This is called LED lifespan.
 It is always important to know how to measure LED lifetime.